MiliLab/GeoZero/Readme.md

 ## ⭐ Citation

-If you find our HyperSIGMA helpful, please give a ⭐ and cite it as follows:
+If you find GeoZero helpful, please give a ⭐ and cite it as follows:

 ```